 Auto-tagging in existing Media Libraries

-To activate auto-tagging on already-existing assets in the Media Library, you would need not only to activate it, but also generate it for the existing assets.
-This can be done by clicking on the ’Generate Suggested Tags’ button in the same side panel.
+To start using auto-tagging in your Media Library, you would need to activate it and also generate it for the existing assets.
+This can be done by clicking on your Media Library Settings on the Power bar.

-Once you click ‘Generate Suggested Tags,’ the following popup will appear, indicating that tag generation has started.
+Once you click ‘Generate Suggested Tags,’ a popup will appear, indicating that tag generation has started.

 The auto-tagging feature should begin working after a few minutes, appearing under the ‘Metadata’ section in ‘Suggested tags’ in the lower information panel on the asset viewer.